 What causes an anxiety disorder?

-There are 3 main factors: an underlying predisposition caused by cumulative trauma normally in childhood which through a triggering stress event later in life and secondary factors cause phobophobia, the fear of fear.
+For some people there are 3 main factors: an underlying predisposition caused by cumulative trauma normally in childhood which through a triggering stress event later in life and risk factors cause phobophobia, the fear of fear.
 This causes a vicious circle in many ways, but particularly phobophobia itself causes further trauma.

-– It is a learnt process because there must be an evolutionary advantage in remembering situations that cause fear and distress.
+– Anxiety is a learnt process because there must be an evolutionary advantage in remembering situations that cause fear and distress.

 – I have observed a self-fulfilling prophecy with worry about the physical symptoms.
 I think that this is connected to mental imagery where I imagine the physical symptoms and this process of imagination brings on the physical symptoms.
 This is similar to rehearsing something such as playing a golf shot in one’s mind before playing it on the golf course in order to get the stroke right.